 Your professional skills and research capacity will be assessed.
 You have developed these skills by working on the project and achieving Milestones and related learning goals.
-You have collected evidence for this at your personal page (a 'portfolio') at our educational platform Learn.HZ.
+You have collected evidence for this at your personal page (a 'portfolio') at the study platform HZ-Learn.